What is Alpha?

 Probably the most important part of any Alpha: the chance to share thoughts and ideas on the topic, and simply discuss it in a small group.
 There’s no obligation to say anything and there’s nothing you can’t say (seriously).
 It’s an opportunity to hear from others and contribute your own perspective in an honest, friendly and open environment.

-So if you want to explore a bit more about life, faith and meaning sign up for our next Alpha Course beginning on September 11th at the Pitch & Putt Crazy Golf Cafe, Falmouth, starting at 7 pm.
+So if you want to explore a bit more about life, faith and meaning sign up for our next Alpha Course beginning on September 16th 2021 at the Pitch & Putt Crazy Golf Cafe, Falmouth, starting at 12 noon.

 Click here for more details or to sign up for the Alpha Course.